 We would be pleased to provide any additional information you may require or to answer any questions.
-Please feel free to contact our Interim Title IX Coordinator, Kim Pacelli, telephone (203) 576-4534, titleix@bridgeport.edu.
+Please feel free to contact Title IX and Equity Coordinator, Cole Simon, telephone (203) 576-4534, titleix@bridgeport.edu.

 UNIVERSITY OF BRIDGEPORT POLICY ON DISCRIMINATION, HARASSMENT, SEXUAL MISCONDUCT, AND RETALIATION